SahilTikale/haas/docs/network-drivers.md

 #### Switch preparation

 1. The driver relies on netconf protocol to manage the switch.
-It is important switch is configured for responding to netconf connections.
+It is important to configure switch to enable netconf connection.
 With administration privileges, running the following command in configuration mode should set it up for netconf based connections.